 For the past six years, Historic Milwaukee’s insanely popular Doors Open event has given the public behind-the-scenes access to hundreds of Milwaukee-area buildings.
 Theaters, churches, office buildings, museums, hotels, Milwaukee City Hall, and indoor rock climbing facilities have all been on past Doors Open itineraries.
 How popular is it?
 In 2016 alone, 31,600 attendees made 138,681 site visits to Milwaukee locations.

 Want to see the Summerfest grounds go to the dogs?
 Perhaps you want to check out a fest that’s most decidedly the cat’s meow?
 Our maybe you’re that lizard guy from Summer Soulstice, and you just want an excuse to take that damn thing out one last time.
 Whatever the case, the obviously pet-friendly Petfest is for you.
 Doggie obstacle courses, dock diving, groom rooms, and adoption services highlight this furry function, which finds itself once again closing Henry Maier Festival Park for the season.
 Woof!

 September 28 – October 12

 Milwaukee Film Festival @ various locations

-Since 2009, the Milwaukee Film Festival has transformed Milwaukee from a drab, black-and-white wasteland into a dazzling, Technicolor utopia every fall.
+For nearly a decade, the Milwaukee Film Festival has transformed Milwaukee from a drab, black-and-white wasteland into a dazzling, Technicolor utopia every fall.
 (You know, like in The Wizard Of Oz and that one part in Bon Jovi’s “Livin’ On A Prayer” video.)
 The 15-day extravaganza features hundreds of films lighting up the screens of the Landmark Oriental and Downer theaters, Fox-Bay Cinema Grill, and more.
-Crowd-pleasing features, all-too-timely social documentaries, plenty of local love, and fucked-up midnight screamers are once again to be expected for the fest’s eighth year.
+Look for crowd-pleasing features, all-too-timely social documentaries, plenty of local love, and fucked-up midnight screamers during the fest’s ninth year.